By Simona Valanciute

 President and CEO, San Diego Oasis

-Simona Valanciute is the president and CEO of San Diego Oasis, an award-winning nonprofit organization serving people age 50 and better, who pursue healthy aging through lifelong learning, active lifestyles, and community service.
-For more information about the tutoring program at San Diego Oasis, go to www.sandiegooasis.org.
+Simona Valanciute is the President and CEO of San Diego Oasis, an award-winning nonprofit organization serving people age 50 and better, who pursue healthy aging through lifelong learning, active lifestyles, and community service.
+Learn more at www.sandiegooasis.org.